THIMOTHY732/Indian-Sign-Language/README.md

 # Indian Sign Language

 ## 📖 Project Overview
-The **Indian Sign Language Translator** is designed to bridge communication gaps between the hearing and the deaf or hard-of-hearing community.
+The **Indian Sign Language** is designed to bridge communication gaps between the hearing and the deaf or hard-of-hearing community.
 This project translates **text** and **speech** into **Indian Sign Language (ISL)** using Natural Language Processing, Speech Recognition, and Image Processing techniques.

 The application provides a user-friendly interface to help users understand ISL signs in real-time, making communication more accessible and inclusive.